 It is about how officers struggle to clear their names after being lied on and wrongfully terminated.
 It is about how even civilian authorities close their eyes when officers are terminated, choosing to believe officers are out to “get” the police department when officers try to tell their side of the story.
 It is about officers who are mentally and financially broken by a system that have failed them.

-The Cops Holding Cops Accountable Initiative is about the Code of Silence, a cancer that spreads to corrupt others to remain silent in the face of police misconduct, while creating an Anti Police climate that endanger the lives of all cops and citizens.
+The Cops Holding Cops Accountable Initiative is about the Code of Silence, a cancer that spreads to corrupt others, including elected officials to remain silent in the face of police misconduct, while creating an Anti Police climate that endanger the lives of all cops and citizens.

 In 2000, I founded and successfully operated the non-profit Texas Cops & Kids, Cops Giving Kids Quality Time…Not Jail Time, a long term juvenile delinquency program for disadvantaged youth in some of Houston’s poorest neighborhoods.